dennislee22/dennislee22.github.io/docs/cdppvc/ocp.md

 nav_order: 5
 ---

-The following sub-articles explain the steps to prepare the necessary components prior to deploying the CDP Private Cloud Data Services on the Openshift platform.
+The following subtopics explain the steps to prepare the necessary components prior to deploying the CDP Private Cloud Data Services on the Openshift platform.